Gauged Linear Sigma Model in Geometric Phases. I: Virtual Cycles and Cohomological Field Theory

 \section{Virtual Cycles and Cohomological Field Theory}

-In this section we define the cohomological field theory associated to a GLSM space.
-The definition relies on the existence and various properties of the virtual cycles on the moduli spaces of gauged Witten equation.
-We also state the desired properties of the virtual cycle as Theorem \ref{thm81} and prove the axioms of CohFT using these properties.
-Lastly, we give a brief argument showing the relation between the GLSM CohFT and the orbifold Gromov--Witten theory of the classical vacuum $\bar X_W$.
+In this section we define the GLSM correlation functions under the assumption of the existence and properties of the virtual cycles on the moduli spaces.
+The virtual cycle construction and the proof of the properties are deferred to the companion paper \cite{Tian_Xu_geometric_2}.
+Lastly, we give a brief argument showing the relation between the GLSM correlation functions and the Gromov--Witten invariants of the classical vacuum and explain the connection with mirror symmetry.